rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

 ### Workflow

-1. User create PVC with data source as thin snapshot.
+1. User creates PVC with data source as thin snapshot.
 2. The **external-provisioner** kubernetes sidecar sends a CreateVolume gRPC call to OpenEBS LVM CSI driver.
 3. This **CreateVolume** request containing a dataSource is received by the lvm-controller.
 4. From the **CreateVolume** request, validate volume creation request